EPCCed/wind_tunnel/README.md

 - potential.dat

 The output files contain a binary dump of arrays containing grid and field information.
-Also several bits of information are printed out to standard output, including the wing drag and lift.
+Also several information is printed out in the standard output, including drag and lift.

 ![Velocity](visualize/velocity.png)

-## Wing shape
+## Wind shape
 The shape of the wing is a cambered 4-digit NACA airfoil [https://en.wikipedia.org/wiki/NACA_airfoil ](https://en.wikipedia.org/wiki/NACA_airfoil) .
-An implementation is found in the `areofoil` routine in `vars.f90`.
+An implementation is found in the `areofoil` routine at `vars.f90:159`.